Don’t Forget Storm Surge Alerts During Hurricane Season

 June 2: A tropical depression over Mexico becomes Tropical Storm Cristobal.

-• If you haven’t already been working to raise awareness and drive registrations with your critical communications system, you should start in earnest now.
+• If you haven’t already been working to raise awareness and drive registrations with your mass notification system, you should start in earnest now.

 June 4: The first alert that the storm should reach the U.S. is released.